UWCS/stardust/content/about/lan/_index.md

 #### Got Desktop?

 We will typically aim to provide some sort of pick-up service to help you get to LAN.
 Please check the announcements on our Discord to check if we're offering this.
 Failing that, we provide desktop tower carrying cases, monitor bags and trolleys to help you out.
 No doubt you'll also want to bring a monitor too, but bear in mind you're limited to **one monitor per desktop or console unit**.
+Additionally, please don't bring speakers: we would instead recommend you bring headphones.

 ## What else to bring